-You can specify EXTERNAL ROLE in the standard CREATE/DROP ROLE syntax to create external roles for directory users.
-The user that executes a CREATE/DROP EXTERNAL ROLE statement must have CREATE ROLE and DROP ROLE privileges.
+You can specify EXTERNAL ROLE in the standard CREATE and DROP ROLE syntax to create or drop external roles for directory users.
+The user that runs a CREATE EXTERNAL ROLE or DROP EXTERNAL ROLE statement must have CREATE ROLE and DROP ROLE privileges.
 For example:

 CREATE EXTERNAL ROLE ext_role_name;